A look at victims of the Humboldt team bus crash

 Kelly Schatz said his family is seeking solace in one another.

-"It's hard," Kelly Schatz said.
+"It's hard," he said.
 "I've got four other kids and they're here, which is nice."

 Stephen Wack:

-The 21-year-old defenceman was one of the victims of the crash, his cousin Alicia Wack confirmed.
-He had played with the Broncos for two seasons.
+The towering 21-year-old defenceman from St. Albert, Alta., had played with the Broncos for two seasons.

 "Stephen has always been an amazing person, son, big brother, and cousin.
 He is one of the most adventurous, ambitious, and loving people that I have ever been blessed to know," she said in a Facebook post.

-Information compiled by CP reporters Nicole Thompson, Michelle McQuigge, Morgan Lowrie and Chris Purdy.
+Information compiled by CP reporters Adam Burns, Nicole Thompson, Michelle McQuigge, Morgan Lowrie, Chris Purdy and Colette Derworiz.

 By The Canadian Press

-NIPAWIN, Sask. — Fifteen people were killed and 14 others injured in a horrific crash involving the Humboldt Broncos hockey team.
-Here is some information about some of those who died:
+HUMBOLDT, Sask. — Fifteen people were killed and 14 others injured in a horrific crash involving the Humboldt Broncos hockey team.
+Here is what we know so far about those who died:

 ———

-Note: Note to readers: This is a corrected story.
-A previous version misspelled Stony Plain.
-Note to readers: This is a corrected story.
-A previous version misspelled Stony Plain.